BA English and Classical Civilisation

 - Arts management

-There is no one path for our Classical Studies and English graduates.
+There is no one path for our Classical Civilisation and English graduates.
 The traditional routes of teaching, publishing and research – governmental, academic and media – are still pursued by our graduating cohort.
 However, the programme of embedded employability offered by the School of Classics and the benefit of gaining skills from two separate academic schools ensures that you have a broad skill set and the confidence to utilise it.

 Our graduates have explored options from journalism to the civil service, from web-based careers to working with film and from freelance writing to event management.
 Taking all that they have gained from studying Classical Studies and English and combining it with a dedicated Careers Service, Classical Studies and English graduates from University of Wales Trinity Saint David are equipped to follow their passions wherever they may lead.

 Annual tuition fees for entry in the academic year 2017/18 are as follows:

 Tuition fees for years of study after your first year are subject to an increase of 3% for International students and at the capped fee rate as set by the UK Government for UK/EU students.

 You can find further information on fees and how to pay on our Student Finance pages.

 You may be eligible for funding to help support your study.
 To find out about scholarships, bursaries and other funding opportunities that are available please visit the University's Bursaries and Scholarships page

 There is an optional field trip connected to a module for second and third year students to the Mediterranean to allow students to visit ancient sites first hand.
 The Faculty subsidises this trip but the cost each year is dependent on airfare, location, and currency exchange rates.
 The Faculty aims to keep the cost in the range £400-£700.

 For the Field trip modules, a deposit is usually required in September/October to ensure a place with the full cost due in December/January.
 Payment is made to the Finance Office on campus or through the online payment facility.